 - recognises the benefits of self-directed learning,

-- the importance of direct observation to establish an information base,
+- emphasises the importance of direct observation to establish an information base,

-- an understanding of the process involved with responding to gathered information,
+- promotes an understanding of the process involved with responding to gathered information,

-- the importance of an integrated approach to learning,
+- acknowledges the importance of an integrated approach to learning,

-- a recognition that some students respond better to visual rather than verbal processing, and
+- and that some students respond better to visual rather than verbal processing,

-- student understanding of how to evaluate their own learning.
+- but all should understand how to evaluate their own learning.

 These three ebooks are only available from this website.